Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 Note: The topic/stream in GDN could be either global or local that was mentioned above in username variable.
 ```

-If you use TLS authentication, then you should add or replace properties are as follows.
+If you use TLS authentication, then you should add or replace the following Kafka properties:

 ```java
 props.put("security.protocol", "SASL_SSL");